dylanmc/CryptoBook/src/3_CryptolIntro.md

 `Cryptol> ` **`let asciiToIndex c = (toLower c) - 'a'`**

-And now we can encrypt text without spaces:
+And now we can encrypt text with upper and lower case (but without spaces):

 `Cryptol> ` **`encrypt 7 "iLOVEpuzzles"`**
 `"yvslcrmhhvco"`